 Frankfurt = a Jewish city?!

-Frankfurt has a Jewish tradition that has been around for over around nine centuries – longer than in any other German city.
+Frankfurt has had an unbroken Jewish tradition for almost nine centuries – longer than in any other German city.
 The Frankfurt Jewish community was and still is one of the largest in Germany.
-In Stephan Mörsch’smodel, important places and moments of Jewish life in Frankfurt are captured.In 1462, the creation of the Judengasse (“Jews’ Alley”) represented the first ghetto in Europe.
+In Stephan Mörsch’smodel, important places and moments of Jewish life in Frankfurt are captured.In 1462, the creation of the Judengasse ("Jews' Alley") resulted in the first ghetto in Europe.
 For four centuries, it was the only place in Frankfurt where Jews were permitted to live.
-Although it was developed as a coercive measure, a Jewish community developed here like no other in terms of size during the Early Modern Period.
-Many well-known Jewish families, such as the Rothschilds and the Franks originally lived here, as well as famous rabbis, who made Frankfurt a centre of Jewish learning as the “mother of all religious communities”.
+Although established as a compulsory measure, a Jewish community developed here like no other in terms of size during the Early Modern Period.
+Many well-known Jewish families, such as the Rothschilds and the Franks originally lived here, as well as famous rabbis, who made Frankfurt a centre of Jewish scholarship as the "mother of all communities".